-Andrew E. Hall contemplates what Bali is all about, where it’s been, where it’s going – and what can be done to preserve our so-called paradise.
+On the eve of Nyepi, Bali’s silent day, Andrew E. Hall contemplates what this island is all about, where it’s been, where it’s going – and what can be done to preserve our so-called paradise.
 Photos: Nikko Karki.

 “Don’t talk about heaven if you’ve never been to Bali.” – Toba Beta (Indonesian author)